 King Henry V of England (1387–1422)

-man, in that he demonstrated phenomenal organisational skills, focus, determination, resilience, leadership
+an extraordinary man, in that he demonstrated phenomenal organisational skills, focus, determination, resilience,

-and – above all else – religious conviction; but…he was a deeply flawed individual.
-He lacked the simpler
+leadership and – above all else – religious conviction; but…he was a deeply flawed individual.
+He lacked

-qualities of compassion, warmth, and the understanding of human frailty that one naturally looks for in all men – yeomen
+the simpler qualities of compassion, warmth, and the understanding of human frailty that one naturally looks for in all men

-his sudden transformation from a wild, brawling, drinking, womanising youth to a fervently pious King upon the death of his
+life: his sudden transformation from a wild, brawling, drinking, womanising youth to a fervently pious King upon the death

-father Henry IV in 1413; his devout religious beliefs - a contrast to the atrocities he commited: the ordering of the
+of his father Henry IV in 1413; his devout religious beliefs - a contrast to the atrocities he commited: the ordering of

-slaughter
+the

-of noble prisoners at Agincourt in 1415 which defied the chivalric law; his treatment of the inhabitants and defenders of
+slaughter of noble prisoners at Agincourt in 1415 which defied the chivalric law; his treatment of the inhabitants and defenders

 the bounds of modesty he was the fervent soldier of venus as well as mars; youthlike he was fired by her torches, in the midst